 |My Monedero||1||0||My Monedero website|

 Due to the vague and not very well understood UIGEA law, payment processors and credit card companies have taken a safety first approach which means no gambling-related transactions for U.S. customers.
 As a result the vast majority of banking methods will not in fact work for U.S. based players.
-Casinos servicing players from the USA typically offer a mix of debit cards and e-wallets specialising in U.S. customers for deposits, with the casino paying withdrawals via check, wire, or money transfer services like Western Union.
+Casinos servicing players from the USA typically offer a mix of debit cards and crypto-currencies such as Bitcoin, with the casino paying withdrawals via check, wire, money transfer services, or Bitcoin.

 Our recommendation is to familiarise yourself with electronic peer-to-peer currencies, with the most popular by far being Bitcoin.
 Otherwise you can try to make use of prepaid debit cards for your deposits.
 This can be a process of trial and error as some will work and some won't, and the ones that do and don't work can change over time.
 We cannot stress enough that U.S. based players should avoid e-wallets for the time being due to the long hold periods on withdrawals and the risk to your funds from seizures or disappearances, like we have seen in the past with services such as QuickTender, eWalletXpress, and MyPayLinq.
 If your casino won't pay withdrawals directly to you via Bitcoin, a check, wire, or money transfer, and instead insists on using some new and unheard of e-wallet, find another casino.